uNkNowN92-git/knockout-paged-list/README.md

 }
 ```

-###Sample Extension to convert the IEnumberable data to PagedListResult
+###Sample Extension to convert the IQueryable data to PagedListResult
 ```csharp
 public static class PagedListExtension
 {